 Kanaya Port seen from the ropeway station.

 The 1,500 arhat (千五百羅漢Sen-gohyaku Rakan) were commissioned by the head priest Guden (愚伝) and created by master sculptor Ōno Jingorō Eirei (大野甚五郎英令) who also carved the Nihonji Daibutsu (Great Buddha of Nihon-ji temple).
-He and his apprentices created the figures between 1779 and 1798 of special stone brought from Izu Peninsula.
+He and his apprentices created the figures between 1779 and 1798 of special stone brought from the Izu Peninsula.
 Arhat (in Japanese arakan 阿羅漢 or rakan 羅漢) are stone statues of individuals who have attained enlightenment.
-They are scattered all over the cliffs of Nokogiriyama, in groups of up to a few dozen or individually in their own carved niches.
-During the anti-Buddhist movement incited by the Meiji administration between 1868 and 1874 many of the arhat were decapitated, but most of them were later restored.
+They are scattered all over the cliffs of Nokogiriyama, in groups of up to a few dozens or individually in their own carved niches.
+During the anti-Buddhist movement incited by the Meiji administration between 1868 and 1874, many of the arhat were decapitated, but most of them were later restored.

 Asekaki-fudō (あせかき不動), the sweating Fudō.
 Acala (Sanskrit for "immovable") is primarily revered in Vajrayana Buddhism.
 He is seen as a protective deity particularly in Shingon traditions of Japan where he is known as Fudō Myō-ō.
 He is classed among the Wisdom Kings and pre-eminent among the Five Wisdom Kings of the Womb Realm.
 In Japan, Acala is highly venerated in the Shingon Buddhism, Tendai, Zen, Nichiren Buddhism and in Shugendō.
 This particular Acala statue, with two different eye colours, has been given a remarkably stern and intense facial expression.